Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Metaverse System Model of FL with MAR

 As shown in Fig. \ref{fig:FL_framework}, the FL process is iterative and consists of several global rounds.
-At the beginning of each global round, each device has the same model parameter broadcasted by the base station at the end of the previous global round.
-Then each device performs training on its local dataset for several local iterations and obtains an updated model parameter value.
-At the end of this global round, all devices upload their model parameters to the base station to compute a weighted average of the model parameter.
-Then the base station broadcasts the new parameter value to all devices to start the next global round.
+At the beginning of each global round, each device has the same model broadcasted by the base station at the end of the previous global round.
+Each device performs training on its local dataset for several local epochs and obtains an updated model parameter.
+At the end of this global round, all devices upload their model parameters to the base station to compute a weighted average of the model parameter, and the base station broadcasts the new parameter to all devices to start the next global round.
 Such an uploading and broadcasting process is called global communication.